uviclibraries/genai-notebooklm/5-nblm-presentations.md

 If you have any questions or get stuck as you work through this exercise, please ask the instructor for assistance.

 ## Create a Presentation Speaker Notes Based on an Article
-1. Use the notebook from the first activity with the 3 badging journal articles for this activity (explain how to get back to it?)
+1. Use the notebook from the first activity with the 3 badging journal articles for this activity.
+To do this, return to Notebook LM with the 3 articles by clicking the **black circular NotebookLM logo** in the top left.
 2. In the chat box at the bottom of the page type: How useful are informal credentials in helping students find jobs?
   - Review the summary to make sure there are no mistakes or inaccuracies.
 3. In the chat box at the bottom of the page type: Create a Google Slides presentation summary.